alecryan88/nhl-analytics/README.md

 # NHL-Analytics

 ## Description
 This project is an end-to-end data pipeline that extracts data from the NHL API and loads it into Snowflake for analysis.
-There are a few simple commands that allow users to get up and running very quickly.
-This project can be easily extended to add aditional loaders by updating `config.yml`.
+There are a few simple commands that allow engineers to get up and running very quickly.
+This project can also be easily extended to add aditional loaders by updating `config.yml`.

 ## Motivation
-When someone first starts their Analytics Engineering journey they typically start with [dbt](https://www.getdbt.com/).
+When someone first embrarks on their Analytics Engineering journey they typically start with [dbt](https://www.getdbt.com/).
 In many cases, dbt is the front door into the exciting world of the modern data stack.
 While dbt is a fantastic transformation tool, it won't help at all with data ingestion.
-This leads aspiring analytics engineers down a learning rabbit hole answering questions like:
+This leads aspiring analytics engineers down a learning rabbit hole trying to answer questions like:
  - How do I get data into my data warehouse to transform with dbt?
  - Now that I have data in my data warehouse, how can I ensure that it stays fresh?
- - How can I update my data each hour, day, minute while turning off my computer?
+ - How can I update my data each hour, day, minute without leaving my computer open?

- These are all questions that I hope this project can answer or at least prolong by providing a simple framework for ingesting data into a data warehose and getting aspiring analytics engineers away from yet another udemy course and into the nitty gritty.
+ These are all questions that I hope this project can answer (or at least prolong) by providing a simple framework for ingesting data into Snowflake via Python application code.

 ## Technologies
 - Terraform - Infrastructure